 -

-The only way to avoid these risks is by safely removing amalgam fillings using the SMART Protocol.
+The only safe way to eliminate these risks is to remove your amalgam fillings using the SMART Protocol.

 Risks of Silver/Mercury Dental Amalgam Fillings

-Toxic mercury is continuously emitted from dental amalgam fillings, and it is absorbed and retained in the body, particularly in the brain, kidneys, liver, lungs, and gastrointestinal tract.
-According to the International Academy of Oral Medicine & Toxicology (IAOMT), dental mercury and its vapor have been scientifically linked to many health conditions, including:
+Toxic mercury is continuously released from amalgam fillings and absorbed by vital organs like the brain, kidneys, liver, lungs, and digestive system.
+According to the International Academy of Oral Medicine and Toxicology (IAOMT), mercury vapor from dental amalgam is scientifically associated with:

 -